 You can perform a site: search in Bing search to see whether or not your website appears in the results.
 To do this, simply enter “site:” followed by your domain name.

 For example: site:https://www.mydomain.co.uk

-To find out how your website is performing, it is worth visiting the Reports & Data tab from the left-hand menu.
-This page offers a deep-dive into your website’s performance in search.
-You can see how many times it has appeared, how many clicks it has received and how it has been crawled.
+To find out how your website is performing, it is worth visiting the Search Performance tab from the left-hand menu.
+This page offers a deep dive into your website’s performance in search.
+You can see how many times it has appeared, how many clicks it has received, your clickthrough rate and your average position in search.

-Especially useful is the section on your Search Keywords and the SEO Reports.
+Especially useful is the section on your Search Keywords underneath the chart.
 Search Keywords show you which keywords are a source of traffic for you.
-This allows you to see where is best to focus your SEO efforts in order to generate more traffic.
+This allows you to see where it is best to focus your SEO efforts to generate more traffic.